If you're looking for the best wireless keyboard, we've got you covered right here.

 Read More: Best Keyboard Cleaner 2022: Our Top Picks

-The latter option plugs into your PC via USB-A, and also means you can connect up any other supported peripherals such as the Logitech MX Master 3 mouse if you wished for an all-conquering desktop combo.
+The latter option plugs into your PC via USB-A, and also means you can connect up any other supported peripherals such as the Logitech MX Master 3 mouse (which is one of the best wireless mice, might we add) if you wished for an all-conquering desktop combo.

-The design of the MX Keys also looks rather modern, with a slim grey outer shell making it fit into any home office nicely, with sharp looks helping it along the way
+The design of the MX Keys looks modern, with a slim grey outer shell making it fit into any home office nicely, with sharp looks helping it along the way

 Best Wireless Keyboard For Mac – Keychron K2